gongminmin/ImpulseDrive/Doc/CapacitorBankSubsystem.md

 As the name suggested, the capacitor bank store energy in multiple capacitors, and enable to discharge all energy into the nozzle in a very short time period.
 This subsystem has 4 modules.

+The high voltage capacitors are expensive.
+During the experiment, we first implement a mini version of some modules in this subsystem.
+The working voltage of the full size version is 848V, but the mini version's is 68V.

 ## Converter

 The first one is a converter circuit.
 The transformer T1 takes 12V AC as input, transforms it to 300V AC.
 Then a 1-stage Cockcroft–Walton generator bring the voltage up to 848V DC (`2 * peak voltage = 2 * 300 * sqrt(2) = 848`).
 T1 is a homemade transformer based on EE25 core.
 Its primary coil is 6 turns with 24 AWG magnet wire, the inductance is ~27uH to match the power subsystem's secondary coil.
 And its secondary coil is 150 turns with 32 AWG magnet wire.

 ![Converter Circuit](Img/CapacitorBankConverterCircuit.png)

+The mini converter doesn't have a transformer.
+It's a 2-stage Cockcroft–Walton generator, which brings 12V AC up to ~68V DC.

 ## Capacitor Bank